leaph-lab/Soil_Listeria_ARG_manuscript/README.md

 Code used to replicate data analyses in the manuscruipt Evidence of horizontal gene transfer and environmental selection impacting antibiotic resistance evolution in soil-dwelling _Listeria_.

 ## Input data
-Input data used for the analyses is published as: Jingqiu Liao, Liat Shenhav, & Tal Korem.
-(2023).
-Processed data for Microdiversity of the Vaginal Microbiome is Associated with Preterm Birth.
-[Data set].
+Input data used for the analyses is published as: Ying-Xian Goh & Jingqiu Liao.
+(2024).
+Processed data for Evidence of horizontal gene transfer and environmental selection impacting antibiotic resistance evolution in soil-dwelling _Listeria_.
+[Dataset].
 Zenodo. https://doi.org/10.5281/zenodo.8150902

 ## Required Python packages
 - numpy